-- Interspecies Romance: Felicia has a number of liaisons with cats, one with a wolf and even one with a mouse (see Size Shifting).
+- Interspecies Romance: Felicia has a number of liaisons with cats, one with a wolf, another with a rabbit, and even one with a mouse.

 - Law of Inverse Fertility: In Melari's Wish Melari hires Felicia to find a wishing ring so she can wish for the child she's been trying to have.
 Instead, she adopts the child of a young slave who died in childbirth.

 - Lethal Chef: Benja Bruin, his attempt at soup could be cut with a knife.